2ndSightLab/ai-tracker/awswishlist.md

 🟠 Ability to use a Prefix List in an AWS IAM or resource condition in a policy.
 Why?
 I set my admin IP in a prefix.
 When that IP changes every policy would automatically use the new IP.

 🟠 I used the option to diagnose an error with an IAM policy in the AWS console and it's connecting to EU-central region when I am in a us-east region.
 That should stay within my selected region or ask me first if it needs to connect to some other region.

+🟠 When I add a new user in AWS IAM Identity Center (standalone) and then I log into that uesr's email and click the verify the link, the AWS SSO console does not show accurate information about that user until I completely leave the service dahsboard and come back.
+Clicking to another menu does not help and no way to refresh the page.
+Can be confusing for people new to the srvice and slightly annoying to those who know what's going on. :)